Strategic Plan 2017-2021

 - Investigate career implications for students who have studied abroad.

-- Expand Forum membership among institutions and organizations that are currently underrepresented, especially non-U.S. universities, community colleges, minority-serving institutions, and businesses and organizations that provide support services for education abroad.
+- Expand Forum membership among institutions and organizations that are currently underrepresented, especially non-U.S. universities, community colleges, minority-serving institutions, Historically Black Colleges and Universities, Tribal Colleges and Universities, and businesses and organizations that provide support services for education abroad.

 - Equip members to promote The Forum’s vision and values and to maintain a strong voice and engagement in The Forum’s work.